The Stanley Cup playoff picture: Best photos

 May 8: Burakovsky buries game-winner

-Andre Burakovsky scored twice, Nicklas Backstrom got his sixth goal of the playoffs, and Washington beat the archival Penguins 5-2 to force a Game 7 in their seesaw Eastern Conference semifinal.
+Andre Burakovsky scored twice, Nicklas Backstrom got his sixth goal of the playoffs, and Washington beat the archrival Penguins 5-2 to force a Game 7 in their seesaw Eastern Conference semifinal.

 May 7: Draisaitl's hat trick